PaeyMoopy/PlexMate/README.md

 If not specified, it defaults to user ID 1, which is typically the admin account in Overseerr.
 Set this to an account that has appropriate request permissions.

-## Database
+### Database

-PlexMate uses a local SQLite database stored in `data/bot.db`.
-This provides:
+PlexMate uses a local SQLite database stored in `data/bot.db`, mounted as a volume in Docker.
-- Zero configuration required
-- Automatic setup and initialization
-- Easy backups (just copy the .db file)
-- Works offline
-- No external dependencies

 To backup your data, simply copy the `data/bot.db` file to a safe location.

 ## Troubleshooting